markmi/acpphint/README.md

 I am not trying to collect/archive reports of results.

-An example gnuplot from an OverDrive 1000 was:
+An example gnuplot from OverDrive 1000 example data was:
 ![OverDrive 1000, QUIPS vs. RAM](acpphint_example_data/acpphint-OverDrive_1000-threads_4-LP64-g++_10_O3lto-libc++-DSIZE_large_fast_types-RAM-using_2_threads-cpu_migration_FreeBSD.png)
 QUality Improvement/sec (QUIPS) is based on QUality in a hierarchical integration problem, Quality being `1/(high_bound-low_bound)`.
 So higher is